Ask a Question

 How do you project the number of SaskPower customers - residential and industrial - each year for the period from 2024 to 2050 (given the current customer base of 550,000)?

-ttbclav asked 13 days ago
+ttbclav asked 8 months ago

 Hi there!
 Mass market customers (residential, small business, etc.) are forecast based on historic and predicted population, as well as other statistical and economic factors that are known to impact customer growth.
 Some examples are resource production forecasts, household size, and GDP.
 The industrial customer group is well understood and forecast on an individual basis with collaboration from the customers themselves as well as their respective SaskPower account manager.